Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

 A second piece by Stella is a polished gold ring, of which five were produced.
 I had seen photos but was surprised to see how enormous it was firsthand, more than three inches long and quite bulky.

-When I asked Venet if it was wearable, I could tell by her smile that it falls into the category of wearable in the loose sense – as in yes, she manages to lug it through an evening on her finger.
+When I asked Venet if it was wearable, I could tell by her smile that it falls into the category of wearable in the loose sense.
+As in, yes, she manages to lug it through an evening on her finger.
 And I’m sure it makes an excellent conversation starter.

 Related posts: